Things do not change; we change. ~Thoreau

 The Resilience Games

-The winning resilience games were announced October 13, 2022 at the Meaningful Play Conference
+The winning resilience games were announced at the Meaningful Play Conference on October 13, 2022.

 One New Message